MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-column-chart-format-settings.md

 #### Horizontal

 The visibility of **Horizontal gridlines** can can be toggled on or off to make it visible or to hide it.
-When toggled on, you can access and adjust the setting as shown below.
+When toggled on, you can access and adjust the setting as shown here.

 [!INCLUDE [global-color-palette-fx](../includes/core-visuals/global-color-palette-fx.md)]
 [!INCLUDE [global-transparency](../includes/core-visuals/global-transparency.md)]